NealJ02/NealJ02/README.md

 Languages that I code in: Java, Python

-<u>Repositories</u>
+**Repositories**

-**AI Projects: Consists of different projects that I have done under the umbrella of AI, which are split by subtopic**
+AI Projects: Consists of different projects that I have done under the umbrella of AI, which are split by subtopic

-  Medical AI: AI projects which can help in the field of healthcare
+  - Medical AI: AI projects which can help in the field of healthcare

-  Ethical AI: AI projects which tackle how AI can be used in an ethical way
+  - Ethical AI: AI projects which tackle how AI can be used in an ethical way

-  General Projects: Random projects that I have done on AI
+  - General Projects: Random projects that I have done on AI

+Currently expanding knowledge on Medical AI